What We Collect and How We Use It

 Email Communications with Us: As part of the Services, you may occasionally receive email and other communications from us.
 Administrative communications relating to your Account (e.g., for purposes of Account recovery or password reset) are considered part of the Services and your Account, which you may not be able to opt-out from receiving.
 We also may send you other kinds of emails, which you can opt-out of either from your Account Settings page or by using the “Opt-Out” link in the emails themselves.
-Note that we will never email you to ask for your password or other Account Information; if you receive such an email, please forward it to us.

 Information about Your Accounts on Third Party Services: You can link your Account to certain Third Party Services.
 In order to do so, you may provide us with your username or other user ID for a Third Party Service, and you may then be required to log into that Service.
 After you complete this login process, we will receive a token that allows us to access your account on that service so that we can, for example, post your content to that service when you ask us to.
 We do not receive or store your passwords for your Third Party Service accounts.

 Information Obtained from Third Party Services: In some cases, we partner with Third Party Services that may provide information about you.
-Such information could include, for example, your gender, if you have disclosed that information to that third party and made it available to access.
+Such information could include, for example, your gender, if you have disclosed that information to that third party and made it available for to access.
 To the extent we obtain such information, we may use it to develop new Services or to improve or enhance the Services.